MarcinOrlowski/laravel-api-response-builder/docs/config.md

  * `integer`
  * `string`

- For each of these types there's configuration entry in `primitives` node of `converter` config, consisting of `key` entry.
+ For each of these types there's configuration entry in `primitives` node of `converter` config.
+Each entry defined `key` which is an arbitrary string, used for given primitive.
+The default value for all supported primitives is `value`.
- The value of `key` is an arbitrary string, that will be used when given primivite will be passed as direct payload.
  For example, pre v9 would require

-    RB::success(['my_key' => 12.25]);
+    RB::success(['value' => 12.25]);

 while with v9+ if can be simplified:

     RB::success(12.25);

-and both would produce the same
+and both would yield the same result:

 ```json
 {